 2. Toothbrush Holder

-Have you ever looked at the bottom of the toothbrush holder or cup that you store your toothbrushes in?
+Have you ever looked at the bottom of your toothbrush holder or the cup that you store your toothbrushes in?
 Chances are it’s covered with layers of grimes.
 Water and excess toothpaste drip down toothbrushes in between uses and are left to crust over at bottom.
 It’s easy to clean a toothbrush holder, simply place it face down on the top shelf, just as you would to wash a normal cup.

 3. Car Cup Holders

 Much like toothbrush holders, the bottom of cup holders in cars are home to a sticky mess of spilled liquids.
 Especially if you have kids.
 From dark brown coffee to sugary pop, it’s not a pretty sight at the bottom of a cup holder in a moving vehicle.
 Never wonder how to clean your car cup holder again.
-Remove the whole cup holder contraption or just the individual cup units may be able to be removed.
+Remove the whole cup holder contraption or just the individual cup unit and run it tonight with the rest of your dishes.

 4. Plastic Toys

 Children’s plastic toys are home to colonies of germs.
-In this study, a toddler’s plastic giraffe, which doubles as a teething toy, had a bacteria count of 450 colonies.
+One study found that a toddler’s plastic giraffe, which doubled as a teething toy, had a bacteria count of 450 colonies.
 Viruses can also live on plastic toys for up to 24 hours.
 Put plastic toys on the top rack to wash.
-If the toys are small and will likely fall through the cracks during the wash cycle, place the toys in a mesh bag.
+If the toys are small and will likely fall through the cracks during the wash cycle, place them in a mesh bag.

 On a hot day, your baseball cap can quickly become covered with sweat from your forehead and hair.
 Luckily, washing hats in the dishwasher is easy and safe as long as yours doesn’t have a cardboard brim.
 Use a cap shaper to retain the shape of flat brimmed hats or simply lay it over a bowl.
-In addition to hats, sports equipment such as mouth guards can also be washed in the dishwasher.
+In addition to hats, you can wash sports equipment such as mouth guards and shin guards in your dishwasher.

 6. Refrigerator Shelves

-If food spilled or leaked in the back of the refrigerator, it’s likely it’s had a long time to congeal.
-Don’t waste time scrubbing shelves while all of the cold air escapes.
-Take removable shelves out of the refrigerator and place on the bottom shelf of the dishwasher just as you would a plate.
+Spilled or leaked food in the back of the refrigerator is a pain to clean up.
+It’s likely had a long time to congeal.
+Scrubbing with the door open isn’t how to clean refrigerator shelves.
+Instead, take removable shelves out of the refrigerator and place them on the bottom shelf of the dishwasher just as you would a plate.
 If your fridge shelves don’t fit, remove your dishwasher’s top shelf to make room.

 Keep your dishwasher clean and it will continue to keep your household items clean.
 Now that you know some of the other things you can put in a dishwasher beyond dishes, you see just how valuable yours is.
 If you run into any plumbing issues in the kitchen, contact Mike Diamond Services.
 Our Smell Good Plumbers are ready to help you through any plumbing emergency and keep your dishwasher working.